mcecchel/42_School/README.md

 ## 🛠️ Currently Working On

-### 🏛 Philosophers
+### CPP Modules
-I'm currently working on the `philosophers` project — a simulation of the classic Dining Philosophers Problem, a concurrency problem designed to teach the basics of threads, mutexes, and deadlock prevention in C.
+I'm currently working on the `cpp modules` — a series of progressive exercises designed to introduce the fundamentals of modern C++ programming within the 42 curriculum.
-Each philosopher is a thread that alternates between thinking, eating, and sleeping, while properly handling shared resources (forks) using synchronization techniques.
+Each module focuses on a specific concept such as object-oriented design, memory management, inheritance, polymorphism, exceptions, and templates, all aimed at building clean, robust, and maintainable code.

+More updates coming soon as I progress through the modules.
 Stay tuned for updates and final results!

-Branch coming soon...

 ---